Courses of Study

 [GO236] International Law and Politics of Human Rights An introduction to the international laws and institutions established after the Second World War to promote, protect, and enforce human rights, and the political forces which either empower or constrain their influence.
 Areas of application include civil and political rights; economic, social, and cultural rights; the right to asylum; accountability for war crimes and genocide; humanitarian intervention; corporate social responsibility; and the tensions between counter-terrorism and human rights.
 Prerequisite: Government 131.
 Four credit hours.
 S.

 GO238s Politics of War Crime Tribunals Examines the politics of establishing tribunals to hold individuals criminally accountable for genocide and other atrocity crimes, from the Nuremberg and Tokyo trials after World War II through the International Criminal Court.
 Central questions involve the nature of post-conflict justice, the degree to which international legal bodies are insulated from or influenced by politics, and the impact of prosecution on transitions from war and dictatorship to peace and democracy.
 Academic and legal analysis combined with simulated court proceedings.
 Areas of application include South Africa's Truth and Reconciliation Commission, the Milosevic trial, the Pinochet extradition hearing, and issues surrounding Guantanamo and Abu Ghraib.
-Prerequisite: Government 131 and sophomore or higher standing.
+Prerequisite: Government 131.
 Four credit hours.
 S. Rodman

 GO245f Memory and Politics Listed as Global Studies 245.
 Four credit hours.
 S, W2.
 Yoder